imixs/imixs-docker/cloud/traefik/README.md

 ### Web Frontend Configuration

-The traefik web front-end listens internally on port 8080 and is secured by basic authentication:
+The Traefik web front-end listens internally on port 8080 and is secured by basic authentication:

 	[web]